salesforce/storm-dynamic-spout/README.md

 ```

 ## Optional Interfaces for Overachievers
+Forst most use cases the above interfaces are all that are required to get going.
+But..sometimes your use case requires
+you to do do something just a little special of different.
+If thats the case with you, we provide the following
+configurable interfaces to hopefully ease the pain.

 ### [PersistenceManager](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceManager.java)
 This interface dictates how and where metadata gets stored such that it lives between topology deploys.
 In an attempt to decouple this data storage layer from the spout, we have this interface.
 Currently we have